Mental Health EHR Software > Do Your Research! (Part 1)

 3. Powerful Reporting Functionality

-Any program you’re considering should pull information from every field across the entire system, turning agency data into usable information.
+Any program you’re considering should pull information from every field across the system, turning agency data into usable information.

 4. Secure Profile Management

-In this day and age of expensive HIPAA breaches, limiting staff to only the areas they need access to can be critical.
+To help eliminate HIPAA breaches, limiting staff to only the areas they need access to can be critical.
 Some programs offer profile security, which lets you control exactly what your employees can see and do in the system.

 5. Audit Management